jhrcook/KrasG13SyntheticLethal/README.md

 I ran the same model as before, including *KRAS* WT, G12, and G13D and whether the target gene was mutated or not, now including the RNA expression levels of the target gene in each cell line.

-### Volcano plot of *KRAS* G13D estimate
+### Volcano plot of *KRAS* G13D coefficient

 The following plot is a volcano with the *KRAS* G13D effect on the x-axis and log-transformed p-value of the *KRAS* G13D coefficient on the y-axis.
-The highlighted genes had an overall model q-value below 0.20, *KRAS* G13D p-value below 0.05, and a *KRAS* G13D estimate of magnitude greater than 0.20.
+The highlighted genes had an overall model q-value below 0.20, *KRAS* G13D p-value below 0.05, and a *KRAS* G13D coefficient of magnitude greater than 0.20.

 ![](images/linear_model/model3_G13dVolcano_plot.png)

-### Volcano plot of *KRAS* G12 - G13D estimate
+### Volcano plot of *KRAS* G12 - G13D coefficient

-The volcano plot below shows the difference in the estimates for *KRAS* G12 and *KRAS* G13D and the log-transformed BH FDR-adjusted p-value (q-value) of the model.
-The labeled genes had a model q-value less than 0.20 and a difference in estimate of magnitude greater than 0.2.
+The volcano plot below shows the difference in the coefficients for *KRAS* G12 and *KRAS* G13D and the log-transformed q-value of the model.
+The labeled genes had a model q-value less than 0.20 and a difference in coefficient of magnitude greater than 0.2.
 The points to the left (blue) had a stronger depletion effect in *KRAS* G12 mutants where the points to the right (red) had a stronger depletion effect in *KRAS* G13D.

 ![](images/linear_model/model3_DiffEstimateVolcano_plot.png)